 In the Stamping The Sequence problem, you are given two strings: stamp and target, both consisting of lowercase English letters.

-• You can "stamp" the stamp string onto the target string at any position, as long as each character in stamp either matches the corresponding character in target or the corresponding character in target is already a question mark ('?').
+stamp string onto the target string at any position, as long as each character in stamp either matches the corresponding character in target or the corresponding character in target is already a question mark ('?').target at that position is replaced with '?'.target string into all question marks ('?') using the minimum number of stamping moves.Constraints:

 Instead, consider the problem in reverse: what if we try to "unstamp" the target string back to all question marks?
 If we can repeatedly find substrings that could have been produced by stamping (i.e., they match the stamp or are already '?'), we can replace them with question marks, and keep track of the positions.
 Reversing the order of these positions gives us a valid stamping sequence.